Breus/SnapChef/README.md

-# SnapChef - Everyday meals made simple.
+# SnapChef - When cooking is not a hobby

 SnapChef isn’t just another recipe book app, instead it’s designed for real life.
 Whether you don’t enjoy cooking, quickly want to prepare a healthy meal, or simply don’t have time to cook as a hobby, SnapChef helps you get meals on